 There is no one-size-fits-all answer to this question, as the chances of a successful vaginal birth after using Pitocin can vary depending on a number of factors.
 However, in general, the chances of a successful vaginal birth after using Pitocin are relatively high.

-An induction of labor does have a higher risk of a c-section, and you should definitely talk to your provider about those risks and if the benefit of an earlier deliver is worth it (vs waiting for spontaneous labor).
+Induction of labor does have a higher risk of a c-section than labor without Pitocin, and you should definitely talk to your provider about those risks and if the benefit of an earlier delivery is worth it (vs waiting for spontaneous labor).

 How will I know if Pitocin is working